Monica-53/WEB-452/README.txt

 Welcome.cshtml is created on Views/HelloWorld
 Code written on it and output is checked on the browser. so far so good, Hope I will continue without any errors.

+22-10-14 1344
+Damn it!
+Issue when update-database
+Unable to create an object of type 'PillowContext'.
+For the different patterns supported at design time, see https://go.microsoft.com/fwlink/?linkid=851728

+An error occurred while accessing the Microsoft.Extensions.Hosting services.
+Continuing without the application service provider.
+Error: Some services are not able to be constructed (Error while validating the service descriptor 'ServiceType: Microsoft.AspNetCore.Identity.IUserClaimsPrincipalFactory`1[Microsoft.AspNetCore.Identity.IdentityUser]